 The ICAS Book Prize (IBP) was established in 2004.
 It aims to create an international focus for academic publications on Asia, thus increasing their worldwide visibility.
 The biennial ICAS Book Prize is awarded for outstanding English-language works and dissertations on Asia, and has always been organised around broad interdisciplinary bases (Social Sciences and Humanities) rather than traditional geographic or disciplinary compartmentalisations.

-Submissions for the English and German editions are no longer possible.
+Submissions for the English, French, German and Korean editions are no longer possible.

 The deadlines for the other language editions are:

 French Edition: GIS Asie